-The Refuge offers holistic and experiential residential treatment in a serene, secluded healing environment for grief and loss-related trauma recovery, moving beyond the symptoms to resolve the underlying issues.
+The Refuge offers holistic and evidence-based residential treatment in a serene, secluded healing environment for grief and loss-related trauma recovery, moving beyond the symptoms to resolve the underlying issues.

 About Grief & Loss-Related Trauma